 4.You should not collect personal identifying information unless you can show it is reasonably required

 Central to the new act is the principal that businesses should not obtain more personal identifying information from any individual than is reasonably necessary for the purpose to which it has been collected.
 In practical terms, we think this will have a significant impact on business, as it will require businesses/organisations to very carefully consider what information they are collecting from individuals.
 They will need to ensure that it can be justified as to why it is required, or necessary.
 Businesses will also need to consider what personal information they currently have, why it is held and how long it should be retained.

 Lastly, it should be noted that New Zealand has a good record internationally.
-As an example, the EU has certified New Zealand as providing adequate protection of privacy with respect to the GDPR and the transfer of personal data between countries.
+As an example, at the time of writing, the EU has certified New Zealand as providing adequate protection of privacy with respect to the GDPR and the transfer of personal data between countries.
 In our view, this new Privacy Act follows the GDPR framework in forcing organisations to recognise the value of their data (and its loss) and be more aware of the growing legal thresholds they need to comply with.
 We note also, that if you are already working according to the GDPR provisions you will already be in very good shape and this new act will mean little change.
 But if not, you would be well advised to consider your data requirements as well as data security.